jonasmwansa/weather-checker-web-app/README.md

 ### Setup
 - Run git clone (https://github.com/jomlink/weather-checker-web-app.git)
 - once resources are available offline you can the index file with live server, you are good to go, once in browser enter the city you want to fetch termperature values
+- alternatively i have deployed it on netlify and see how it works, [here](https://globalweatherchecker.netlify.app/)

 ### Run tests
 - opened via live server to test the markup, the styles and Javascript